raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 ### 4. Create Listener
 Create an Empire listener with a Host set to a redirector address
-- ###### Listener will have the IP address or hostname of the redirector and not your tun0 adapter.
+- ###### Listener will have the IP address or hostname of the redirector, and not your tun0 adapter.
-- ###### When building a stager - Redirector IP / Host value will be used for communication, you do not want your C2 server's address or hostname here.
+- ###### Stager will have the Redirector IP / Host value will be used for communication, and not want your C2 server's address or hostname here.

 Select http in the drop down menu.
 Then provide the following values: